tomBeep/BattleShips/Readme.md

-Tom's BattleShips game
+Tom's BattleShips game.

 First game I've created using my own GUI made with Swing.
+Is designed to be played by two players using a single computer.

-Run by launching from the main class, when I've finished everything I'd like to I'll make a jar file for easy download/launching.
+Run by downloading the jar file and double clicking it.

 Based off the classic game of battleships.
 There is a rules document inside the game that I wrote.
 But if you want more info see the wikipedia page https://en.wikipedia.org/wiki/Battleship_(game)